raspberrypilearning/from-me-to-you/en/step_4.md

 ## How to...

-Use the many 'How to...' below to remind you how to do useful things.
+Use the many tips below to remind you 'How to...' do useful things in Scratch.

- create a button to communicate with another sprite

-etc
+**Caitlyn to add list of ingredients here in Sept in categories such as Graphics, Debugging, Sharing etc**